 - Makes you feel bad

-I am a stay at home mom and full time blogger/artist. (if you are looking to become a blogger check this out, you won’t regret it!)
+I am a stay-at-home mom and a full-time blogger/artist. (if you are looking to become a blogger check this out, you won’t regret it!)
 My biggest tip: Only do things that MOVE THE DIAL!
 Stop doing everything else.

 Stupidly I was trying to grow an audience on a lot of different platforms.
 All this did was dilute my time, make me constantly busy, and didn’t move the dial.